1970s Square Brass & Glass Wall Lamp

 Manufacturer: Glashütte Limburg, Glashüttenweg 1, 65549 Limburg an der Lahn – Germany.

-Other versions: Also made in a round version, as you can see below.
-Made with opaque glass and chrome.
-Can also be used as a flush mount/ceiling lamp.
+Other versions: The 1970s square brass & glass wall lamp was also made in a round version.
+Versions exists in opaque glass and chrome.
+It can also be used as a flush mount/ceiling lamp.

-This wall lamp won an iF Design Award in 1977.
+This 1970s square brass & glass wall lamp won an iF Design Award in 1977.
 Discipline: Product

 Hellin Helena Tynell, born as Helena Turpeinen on December 10, 1918 in Äänekoski, Finland.
 She died January 18, 2016 in Tuusula, also in Finland.